 I am sure you’ve heard someone say that faith is like a muscle: it will not grow unless you use it.
 Hands up if you use your faith even when you do not have a pressing need.
 Isn’t it typical of us to wait until we have some kind of crisis or desperate need to use our faith?
 Yet the Bible says “The just shall live by faith” (Romans 1:17).
 That means working our faith should be a part of our daily lives.
 It does not have to be a great need.
 It can be something as simple as asking God to help you find the keys you’ve misplaced.
 When you take small opportunities to use your faith and see positive results, you will keep escalating your prayers and by so doing increase your faith.

-If anyone ever tells you that all your prayers would be answered exactly the way you wanted and at the time you expected, then do not believe them.
+Our prayers will rarely be answered in the way we prefer or the time we anticipate.
 I think one of the greatest hindrances to faith is what can be perceived as unanswered prayers.
-When you have your expectations all planned out complete with a date then you could be setting yourself up for disappointment.
-God faithfully answers prayers but not always in the way we expect or the time frame we are comfortable with.
-When we do not see things happening as or when we expected, then we tend to lose faith and that (not God) is what will stop us from receiving.
+When we have our expectations all planned out complete with a date then we could be setting ourselves up for disappointment.
+God faithfully answers prayers but not usually in the time frame we are comfortable with.
+This often makes us lose faith and that (not God) is what will stop us from receiving.
 When we’ve prayed numerous times and have not received answers, our faith simply diminishes.
 On the other hand if we are persistent and eventually receive what we ask for, it will build our faith.